How to Choose an Assisted Living Facility in Ohio

 The level-of-care escalation clause is the next-most-important.
 Most contracts allow the facility to reassess the resident's level of care and raise the monthly rate accordingly.
 Ohio does not cap year-over-year level-of-care fee increases, and the state does not mandate standardized LOC tiers.
 Each facility defines its own.
 Ask for the LOC assessment instrument the facility uses, ask for the tier-by-tier price differentials, ask what triggers a re-assessment (is it scheduled, change of condition, both?), and ask what notice the family receives before a tier increase takes effect.

 The 30-day notice clause is the standard discharge mechanism.
-Most contracts allow the facility to discharge a resident with 30 days written notice tied to specific grounds (resident's needs exceeding the facility's ability to provide care, non-payment, behavioral issues, falsifying admission information).
+Most contracts allow the facility to discharge a resident with 30 days written notice tied to specific grounds (the resident's needs exceeding the facility's ability to provide care, non-payment, behavioral issues, falsifying admission information).
 The grounds and the notice period should align with the discharge protections in ORC 3721.13.
 If the contract grounds are broader than the statutory grounds, or if the notice period is shorter than the statute permits, the contract is overreaching.

 Mandatory arbitration clauses are increasingly common in Ohio RCF contracts.
 Federal CMS rules limiting binding pre-dispute arbitration agreements in nursing homes do not extend to RCFs.
 Families have a real choice about whether to sign an agreement that waives the right to a jury trial.
 Many do anyway because they feel pressure to move in.
 If the contract has a mandatory arbitration clause, ask whether the clause is severable (can you sign the agreement without that clause?) and ask whether the clause survives if the resident transfers to a sister facility.